Preventing unlawful insider trading: disclosure and trading guidelines

 (c) Any non-routine action or event such as a proposed joint venture, merger, acquisition or disposition of shares or assets; major new products, discoveries or services; a change in control or a significant change in management; major financing; significant litigation; a significant change in capital investment plans; significant change in operating or financial circumstances; significant labor disputes; significant layoffs; a cybersecurity incident; a tender offer for another company’s securities; and significant changes in the Company’s asset values, products or lines of business.

-As an additional reminder, any of the types of prohibited information described above that may come to your attention regarding other businesses because of the Company’s special relationship with that entity should not be publicly disclosed.
+As an additional reminder, any of the types of prohibited information described above that may come to your attention regarding other businesses because of the Company’s relationship with that entity should not be publicly disclosed.

 Trading Prohibitions and Guidelines